vsch/WebViewDebugSample/README.md

    ![Context Menu Start](assets/images/context-menu-start.png),

+2. On some Java you need to use the context menu to reload the page before connecting Chrome Dev Tools.
+(If you got an application crash after connecting Google Chrome tools without doing this step, then chances are good that this step is needed.)

-2. Click on the `Copy Debug Server URL`
+3. Click on the `Copy Debug Server URL`

    ![context-menu-copy](assets/images/context-menu-copy.png)

-3. open Google Chrome, paste the URL in its address bar and hit ENTER.
+4. open Google Chrome, paste the URL in its address bar and hit ENTER.

-4. Hit **⌘R** on OS X or **Ctrl+F5** on Windows/Linux to reload the page being debugged.
+5. Hit **⌘R** on OS X or **Ctrl+F5** on Windows/Linux to reload the page being debugged.

-5. Enjoy full featured debugging of JavaFX WebView!
+6. Enjoy full featured debugging of JavaFX WebView!

 ![main-screen](https://raw.githubusercontent.com/vsch/WebViewDebugSample/master/assets/images/main-screen.png)